 Without sufficient fluoride exposure, enamel erosion can create microscopic channels through the enamel, exposing the sensitive dentin layer of the tooth.
 This often includes symptoms like sharp pain when you eat or drink something that is hot, cold, sweet or acidic.

-If Dr. Alan Goral finds that your tooth sensitivity issues are connected to enamel erosion, he may start treating the problem with a basic fluoride treatment or fluoride supplements.
+If Dr. Alan Goral finds that your tooth sensitivity issues are connected to enamel erosion, they may start treating the problem with a basic fluoride treatment or fluoride supplements.
 Using a toothpaste with added fluoride will also go a long way towards strengthening your tooth enamel and reducing tooth sensitivity.

 If you have tooth sensitivity issues that you believe might be linked to enamel erosion, you should call Ken Caryl Dental Center at 303-933-2273 to schedule an appointment.